 Building off our materiality assessment, we evaluated our innovation management processes in 2017.
 We found that innovation arises organically across our operations, often contributing to our corporate responsibility goals and our business offerings.
 Based on these findings, we implemented a more fluid process to enable the Davey Institute to support and provide counsel to foster innovation.

 In addition, we are exploring new ways to connect trees and landscapes to the Internet of Things (IoT).
 By incorporating sensors into landscapes, clients in our pilot program could eventually monitor their landscapes in real time through mobile technology.
 Sensors could also alert Davey to issues that enable us to proactively address environmental conditions, plant health and safety.
-We will begin testing landscape IoT technologies in 2018.

 Because innovation is a material topic, Davey is developing an appropriate and meaningful metric, tied to strategic direction and goals, that we can track and use to report progress annually.
 We do not currently have such a metric available.